gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/basic_sequence_data_analysis/Inspecting_the_fastqs.md

 **Note.** If you don't yet have facility with these types of command - don't worry, you will gain it.
 However, don't worry because we'll move to using more sophisticated graphical packages in the next step.

-When you're ready to move on, [continue the practical](Pipeline_outline.md#the-practical-in-a-nutshell).
+When you're ready to move on, [get started inspecting sequence data quality](./Quality_control.md).

 ## More details on the FASTQ format
 ### Structure